-(New 7/18/23) Funding for a Rate Study for Early Development Network care coordination services Description This proposal is to fund the administrative cost to perform a rate study to determine the adequacy of the current rates paid for care coordination services for children covered under the Home and Community Based Services Waiver programs.
+(New 7/18/23 - Pending Approval) Funding for a Rate Study for Early Development Network care coordination services Description This proposal is to fund the administrative cost to perform a rate study to determine the adequacy of the current rates paid for care coordination services for children covered under the Home and Community Based Services Waiver programs.
 Timeframe To complete the rate study within 12 months of the approved spend plan initiative.
-How it enhances or expands Medicaid HCBS This proposal is to ensure sustainability and access for services coordination for EDN (children birth - 3 years).
-EDN agencies provide a needed service for children birth to 3 years of age to ensure the child receives HCBS services as early as possible, remain in their home with their family, and promote healthy development.
-EDN services are designed to prevent the more costly need for institutional care.
+How it This proposal is to ensure sustainability and access for services coordination enhances or for EDN (children birth - 3 years).
+EDN agencies provide a needed service expands Medicaid for children birth to 3 years of age to ensure the child receives HCBS services as early as possible, remain in their home with their family, and HCBS promote healthy development.
+EDN services are designed to prevent the 11000 more costly need for institutional care.
 EDN agencies expand community education and outreach so more children have the choice of HCBS services.
-Additional Narrative We request approval of \$125,000 in this spend plan activity from the HCBS enhanced FMAP funds (non-federal share), which will be matched with 50 percent federal administrative funds, for a total cost of \$250,000.
-Initiative Sustainability Beyond 2024 This is a request to fund a one-time rate study, so there is not an issue with sustainability.
+Additional We request approval of \$125,000 in this spend plan activity from the HCBS Narrative enhanced FMAP funds (non-federal share), which will be matched with 50 percent federal administrative funds, for a total cost of \$250,000.
+Initiative This is a request to fund a one-time rate study, so there is not an issue with Sustainability sustainability.
+Beyond 2024

-(New 7/18/23) Grants to Agencies to Provide Supervisor Training Opportunities to Front Line Supervisors
+(New 7/18/23 - Pending Approval) Grants to Agencies to Provide Supervisor Training Opportunities to Front Line Supervisors